-Skin discolorations are frequent in pregnancy, and can take many forms, including darkened nipples, chloasma, the linea nigra, and the saving grace you know as the “pregnancy glow,” when your face adopts a lovely natural blush.
+Skin discolorations are frequent in pregnancy and can take many forms, including darkened nipples, chloasma, the linea nigra, and the saving grace you know as the “pregnancy glow,” when your face looks hydrated and full.

 What causes it?

 Skin discolorations can be either physical or hormonal.
-Chloasma, the linea nigra, and darkening of the nipples is a result of the unpredictable hormones, which in this instance make you overproduce melanin, which is responsible for pigmentation.
+Chloasma, also called melasma, is a skin discoloration across the nose and cheeks and is known as “the mask of pregnancy,” as it commonly occurs on the face.
+It is not harmful and usually fades after delivery.
+The linea nigra, is a dark line down the stomach and through the belly button.
+Both of these and the darkening of the nipples are a result of the unpredictable hormones, which, in this instance, are causing an overproduction of melanin, which is responsible for pigmentation.
 “Pregnancy glow” is caused by an increase in your total blood volume when pregnant, which can be as great as 50%, as well as hormones, and gives your face that welcomed aura.

 Tips?